Group B Strep infection in babies

-Knowing about Group B Strep and the signs indicating a GBS infection is vital.
+Knowing about Group B Strep and the signs indicating a Strep B infection is vital.

-Early- onset GBS infection can manifest in the first 6 days of a baby’s life as Sepsis, Meningitis and Pneumonia.
-Most infections are visible at birth or within the first 12 hours so picked up by the maternity team.
-Most early – onset GBS infections are preventable with antibiotics being given during labour.
+Early-onset Strep B infection can manifest in the first 6 days of a baby’s life as Sepsis, Meningitis and Pneumonia.
+Most infections are visible at birth or usually within the first 12 hours so picked up by the maternity team.
+Most early–onset GBS infections are preventable with antibiotics being given during labour.

-Most babies do not develop a GBS infection, but some do.
-Exposure to GBS can be by a variety of sources after birth, not just from the mother.
-Babies that do develop a GBS infection can become very ill very quickly.
-There are no known ways of preventing Late-onset GBS infections, so it is vital that new mothers, fathers and all family and friends know the signs to enable a quick identification, early diagnosis, and speedy treatment.
+Most babies do not develop a GBS infection, but any baby can.
+Exposure to Strep B can be by a variety of sources after birth, not just from the mother.
+Babies that do develop a GBS infection can become very ill very quickly BUT with prompt treatment most babies will fully recover.

-Make sure that everyone close to you and your baby know about GBS and the signs of infection
+Make sure that everyone close to you and your baby know about Group B Strep and the signs of infection

 Contact your healthcare team QUICKLY if you notice any signs and are concerned about your baby.
 Make sure you mention GBS particularly if you know you are a GBS carrier.